Lydbrook: Local schools

 Almost forgotten as a fact is the place the churches played in providing education in Lydbrook.
 Situated in Lower Lydbrook was a school provided by the Goff Endowment Charity.
 The venture lasted from 1820 to the late 1830s.
 The school in Upper Lydbrook was founded by the Church of England, which had provided a series of schools throughout the Forest in Mitcheldean, Christ Church, Drybrook, Woodside, the Hawthornes, Lydbrook, Park End, and Cinderford.

 The local school was founded by the Reverend Henry Berkin, as part of the National Schools, who erected a chapel schoolroom in 1822.
 The original building measured 50 feet long by 30 feet wide, and was fitted with benches with railed backs, and in the words of Henry Berkin "will contain about 400 persons".
 After 1851, with the erection of Holy Jesus Church, the chapel continued as a school and also served as the church hall.
 In 1872, fifty years on from 1822, the allocation of space being more generous per person, the school was (according to the record of the time) enlarged to "seat 250 pupils".
 On 20 January 1908 the beginnings of a new school had been erected as the 'Lydbrook Temporary Council School' to 'relieve the Lydbrook National School', with an intake of 35 boys.
 These will have been the senior boys.
 The new buildings were being erected across the main road from the old school on the west side of the village.
 By the autumn of 1909 the new school had been completed.
 The Headmaster, Mr Bishop transferred with the pupils on 6 September 1909.
 The school was due to be opened 30 August 1909, but the building work had not been completed so the children had the benefit of being granted an extra week's holiday.
 The registered number of 26937 belonging to the Lydbrook Church of England Infant School (allotted in April 1897) was transferred to the Lydbrook Council Infants' School, 30 August 1909.

 Joys Green school was erected in 1882 as a result of the Education Act of 1870, and was implemented by the Dean School Board which in those years had the management of the schools in the area.
 School meals began in both schools in the early 1940s.

 Currently now, Joys Green Primary School was closed and is now a Young Persons Directorate.
 All students were transferred to Lydbrook when this happened.
-Lydbrook School is still headed by Executive Headteacher Simon Lusted.
 The past two Ofsted reports that Lydbrook School have had have given them ratings of Outstanding and Good with Outstanding features.